sahilkarale/MLOPs/README.md

 # updating first time in vs code

-git clone <URL> -----> To get a repository from github git status      -----> Tells if u have modified something in that repository git add .       -----> Makes everything ready  to push to github
+git init   ------> Do if u aredoing from scratch dont do it if  u have cloned git clone <URL> -----> To get a repository from github git status      -----> Tells if u have modified something in that repository git add .       -----> Makes everything ready  to push to github